 Installing New Insulation?
 Call the Professionals!

-If you’ve ignored your crawl space insulation for a while, you should strongly consider having a professional inspection done by an insulation contractor.
+If you’ve ignored your crawl space wall insulation for a while, you should strongly consider having a professional inspection done by an insulation contractor.
 If you’re planning on installing new crawl space insulation, definitely have it done by professionals as well to ensure proper insulation measures are taken.

 If the insulation in your crawl space isn’t installed with appropriate moisture mitigation measures in place, you’ll end up having lots of problems down the road.
 When insulating a vented crawl space you need to have a way to minimize the formation of moisture on the subfloor.
 Whether this includes a moisture barrier or fiberglass insulation, this will be an important part of a proper insulation process.
 Additionally, installing insulation in crawl space must be done according to local building codes, which usually includes the use of a vapor barrier to eliminate moisture problems.